MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 ## Open a custom Together Mode scenes Scene Package

-You can share the Scene Package that is a .zip file retrieved from the Scene studio to other creators to further enhance the scene.
+You can share the Scene Package, which is a .zip file retrieved from the Scene studio to other creators to further enhance the scene.
 The **Import a scene** functionality helps unwrap a scene package to let the creator continue building the scene.

 :::image type="content" source="../assets/images/apps-in-meetings/scene-zip-file.png" alt-text="Screenshot shows the Import a scene option highlighted in red in the scene studio.":::